fauna-labs/awesome-fauna/README.md

 * [Rust](https://github.com/prisma/faunadb-rust)
 * [Elixir #1 - admittedly a bit old](https://github.com/anildigital/faunadb-elixir)
 * [Elixir #2 - admittedly a bit older](https://github.com/sprsquish/faunadb-elixir )

+#### GraphQL tools
+* [FaunaDB GraphQL Schema loader](https://www.npmjs.com/package/faunadb-graphql-schema-loader): A community package by Paul Paterson which makes uploading schemas simpler and allows to split a schema into multiple files.
+It supports splitting the schema by enabling the extend type which FaunaDB does not natively support yet.

 #### Data migration
 In addition to [Fauna Data Manager](https://docs.fauna.com/fauna/current/fdm/), Fauna's official CLI tool for data import/export tasks, the following are also available.